 That being said, it is a significant accomplishment to complete a course such as this on your own, and for that reason, I've done my best to make the experience interesting and varied, something made possible by the generosity of the world-renowned teachers* whose videos and writings are posted on this site, including Jon Kabat-Zinn (Wherever You Go, There You Are), Pema Chodron (When Things Fall Apart), Tara Brach (Radical Acceptance), Sylvia Boorstein (Don't Just Do Something, Sit There), Sharon Salzberg (A Heart As Wide as the World), Robert Sapolsky (Why Zebras Don't Get Ulcers), Marshall Rosenberg (Non-Violent Communication), and Jack Kornfield (A Path with Heart).*

-To get a sense of what the course is about...
+To get more of a sense of what the course is about...

 No registration required - begin whenever you're ready

-Although this course is completely self-guided (there is no registration and no one will be monitoring your progress), if you successfully complete the eight weeks of practice and study, you can request a certificate of completion.
-This is done by submitting the seven sets of practice sheets and a one page description of what you've learned and how you will be incorporating what you learned into your life.
-Instructions for this are given in the materials for Week 8.
+This course is completely self-guided (there is no registration and only you will be monitoring your progress, using the provided practice sheets).
+If you successfully complete the eight weeks of practice and study, you can request a certificate of completion.
+There is no cost for this.
+You simply submit the seven sets of practice sheets and a one page description of what you've learned and how you will be incorporating what you learned into your life.
+For more about this, see Requesting a Certificate of Completion.

-If you are ready to begin, or if you'd just like to know more about this program, go to the Introduction/Orientation.
+If you are ready to begin, or if you'd just like to know more about mindfulness or this program, go to the Introduction.

-NOTE: This online version of MBSR, including the free Guided Meditations, is available to anyone, free of charge.
-It is provided as a service to those who are interested in mindfulness but who are unable to participate in a live MBSR course.
-Much of this material is drawn from the works of other teachers and writers in the spirit of making mindfulness more widely available.
-Our thanks to them for helping to make this free resource possible.
+* NOTE: Much of the material in this course is drawn from the works of other teachers and writers in the spirit of making mindfulness more widely available.
+My thanks to them for helping to make this free Online MBSR course possible.